AllureOfTheStars/Allure/GameDefinition/PLAYING.md

     smoke, fog, open fire         ;
     workshop, curtain, foliage    :

-The four groups above, in turn, block movement but not view, block both, block neither, block view but not movement.
+The four groups above, from top to bottom, block movement but not view, block both, block neither, block view but not movement.
 Additionally, each tile, regardless if open and if translucent, may be permanently lit with ambient light or not.